Supplements To Consider For Arthritis

 Lower magnesium intake is associated with more severe pain and less functionality in individuals with arthritis, especially those with low fiber intake.

-Fiber can be found in many food sources including fruits and vegetables, nuts, seeds, beans and whole grains but the American Society for Nutrition states only 5% of men and 9% of women are getting the recommended daily amount of fiber.
-Men benefit from approximately 40 grams of fiber per day and women 25 grams.
+Fiber can be found in many food sources including fruits and vegetables, nuts, seeds, beans and whole grains.
+But, the American Society for Nutrition states only 5% of men and 9% of women are getting the recommended daily amount of fiber.
+Men benefit from approximately 40 grams of fiber per day, and women benefit from 25 grams.

-It is recommended to first try and consume the recommended daily value of fiber through your diet but if you still struggle to achieve the daily amount, Cooper Complete Microbiome Fiber supplement may help.
+It is recommended to first try and consume the recommended daily value of fiber through your diet.
+But, if you still struggle to achieve the daily amount, the Cooper Complete Microbiome Fiber supplement may help.

 Multivitamins aren’t typically suggested as supplements for arthritis.
-However, there’s research suggesting daily supplementation with a multivitamin might be helpful.
+However, there is research suggesting daily supplementation with a multivitamin might be helpful.
 C-reactive protein (CRP) is a protein in the blood produced by the liver.
 High CRP levels indicate systematic inflammation, which may occur due to injury, infection or fever.
-Elevated levels of CRP are associated with an increased risk of cardiovascular disease and diabetes and can also interfere with drugs taken to treat various types of arthritis.
-In those who have rheumatoid arthritis, lowering CRP levels reduces the spread and severity of the inflammation as well as prevents bones from deteriorating.
+Elevated levels of CRP are associated with an increased risk of cardiovascular disease and diabetes and can interfere with drugs taken to treat various types of arthritis.
+Lowering CRP levels reduces the spread and severity of the inflammation in individuals with rheumatoid arthritis and helps prevent their bones from deteriorating.

 Researchers at The Cooper Institute® determined through a Vitamin and Supplementation Study that multivitamin supplementation with Cooper Complete® effectively reduces CRP levels.
-By measuring the effects of six vitamins, namely C, E, B6, B12, folate and beta carotene, within a 24-ingredient multivitamin/mineral formula (Cooper Complete Original Iron Free), researchers found:
+By measuring the effects of six vitamins—C, E, B6, B12, folate and beta carotene—in a 24-ingredient multivitamin/mineral formula (Cooper Complete Original Iron Free), researchers found:

-- The multivitamin and mineral formulation significantly reduced CRP levels compared with those participants who took a placebo
+- The multivitamin and mineral formulation significantly reduced CRP levels compared with participants who received a placebo.

-- The average change in the patient’s CRP levels over six months was 0.70 mg/L
+- The average change in patients’ CRP levels over six months was 0.70 mg/L

 - The most significant reduction in CRP levels was seen in patients who initially had elevated CRP levels